SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 ```

-Note that HystrixCommands are state-ful objects and as such once a command has been executed, it can not be reused.
-You will have to create another instance of it if you want to execute it again.
+It's important to understand that `HystrixCommands` are state-ful objects and as such once it has been executed, it can no longer be reused.
+You will have to create another instance (e.g. `new MyCommand()` ) of it if you want to execute it again.

 ##### 1.2.3 Command Settings
 Each Hystrix command that you define and use can be individually configured using normal .NET configuration services.
 Everything from thread-pool sizes and command time-outs to circuit-breaker thresholds can be specified.

-For each Hystrix setting that can be made, there are four levels of precedence that are followed and applied:
+For each Hystrix setting, there are four types of settings and levels of precedence that are followed and applied by the framework:

 1. `Fixed global command settings` - these are defaults for all Hystrix commands.
 These settings will be used if nothing else is specified.
 2. `Configured global command settings` - these are defaults specified in configuration files that override the fixed values above and apply to all Hystrix commands.